quangdaon/unlockjs/README.md

 	callback: function() {
 		alert('Cheater!');
 	}
-})
+});
 ```
 When passing the parameters as an object, the code property also accepts a string of individual characters.
-For example, the cheatcode above can be rewritten as `code: 'UUDDLRLRba>'`.
+For example, the cheat code above can be rewritten as `code: 'UUDDLRLRba>'`.
 Below is a list of key codes, as used in an array and the single character counterpart.
 Special key symbols are loosely based off of [AutoHotKey](https://autohotkey.com/docs/Hotkeys.htm#Symbols).

 | Key             | Array Item (case insensitive) | Character (match case) |
 |:----------------|:------------------------------|:-----------------------|